lightninglabs/lnc-rn/README.md

 ## Demos

 To highlight the functionality of `lnc-rn` we've included two demos in the repo: `connect-demo` and `multi-connect-demo`.
-To run these you must run `npm run install-lnc` after installing their npm dependencies to fetch the LNC mobile binaries, which are not bundled into the module directly.
+To run these you must run `yarn run install-lnc` after installing their npm dependencies to fetch the LNC mobile binaries, which are not bundled into the module directly.

 ## Further documentation